IQSS/dataverse/doc/sphinx-guides/source/developers/windows.rst

 Discussion and Feedback
 ~~~~~~~~~~~~~~~~~~~~~~~

-For more discussion of Windows support for Dataverse software development see our community list thread `"Do you want to develop on Windows?" <https://groups.google.com/d/msg/dataverse-community/Hs9j5rIxqPI/-q54751aAgAJ>`_ We would be happy to incorporate feedback from Windows developers into this page.
+For more discussion of Windows support for Dataverse Software development see our community list thread `"Do you want to develop on Windows?" <https://groups.google.com/d/msg/dataverse-community/Hs9j5rIxqPI/-q54751aAgAJ>`_ We would be happy to incorporate feedback from Windows developers into this page.
 The :doc:`documentation` section describes how.